nuxt-modules/sitemap/docs/content/4.nitro-api/nitro-hooks.md

 Triggered before the sitemap is sent to the client.
 It provides the sitemap as an XML string.

+When `experimentalStreaming` is enabled, the XML string is created lazily.
+Reading or replacing `ctx.sitemap` keeps this hook fully backwards compatible but buffers that response.
+A hook that only observes the event or sitemap name without accessing `ctx.sitemap` preserves streaming serialization.

 ```ts [server/plugins/sitemap.ts]
 import { defineNitroPlugin } from 'nitropack/runtime'